marginexchange/margin.exchange-rest-api/README.md

 ### **What is MARGIN_GROUP**
 You can have up to 3 positions open on same market.
-You can have LONG (BUY) or SHORT (SELL) positions open smae time in different margin groups.
+You can have LONG (BUY) or SHORT (SELL) positions open same time in different margin groups.
 Each margin order can have MARGIN_GROUP parameter to identify in what group margin position will be created/modified.